Field-Tuned Quantum Effects in a Triangular-Lattice Ising Magnet: 2. Results

-To quantitatively describe the field tuned quantum effects, we utilize mean-field approach to solve {\gls{TFIM}} by introducing the virtual $y$ axis.
+To quantitatively describe the field tuned quantum effects, we utilize mean-field approach to solve {\gls*{TFIM}} by introducing the virtual $y$ axis, which lies in the structural $ab$ plane but does not correspond to any real direction, and can even vary from site to site.
 In this semi-classical picture, the pseudo-spin has a uniform size but becomes tilted from the Ising axis to $y$ direction owing to the transverse field.
-The corresponding spin structures of the three phases are illustrated in Fig.~1e-g.
-Since the transverse components of the effective spins, $S^x$ and $S^y$, transform as multipoles, only the moment projection in $z$ direction contributes to the magnetic Bragg peak, making the peak intensity at K point varies with longitudinal field (Fig.~2d).
-Regarding the {\gls{INS}} process, measuring $S^z$ moment will flip the multipolar components and trigger coherence spin wave excitations in $S_{zz}$ channel \cite{Multipole_CLiu, pyrochlore_YLi}, consistent with our polarized neutron measurements.
-Based on this, we use {\gls{LSW}} theory to simulate the quantum excitations of {\gls{TFIM}} in longitudinal fields.
-The Ising interactions and transverse field term are determined by fitting the zero-field spin excitation spectra \cite{TMGO_Yao}.
-We show that the {\gls{LSW}} theory can describe the observed quantum excitations throughout the phase diagram (Fig.~3f-j).
-The field-dependent evolution of the spin gap, overall spectra intensity and dispersions are reproduced reasonably well by the {\gls{LSW}} theory \cite{supp}.
-We note that the simulated magnetic field is slightly smaller than the applied field (Fig.~4c); this is probably due to the quantum effect that is not considered in the {\gls{LSW}} calculations.
+The effective spin structures of the three phases are illustrated in Fig.~\ref{fig:diagram}e-g.
+Since the transverse components of the effective spins, $S^x$ and $S^y$, transform as multipoles, only the moment projection in $z$ direction contributes to the magnetic Bragg peak, making the peak intensity at K point varies with longitudinal field (Fig.~\ref{fig:bragg}d).
+Regarding the {\gls*{INS}} process, measuring $S^z$ moment will flip the multipolar components and trigger coherence spin wave excitations in $S_{zz}$ channel \cite{Multipole_CLiu, pyrochlore_YLi}, consistent with our polarized neutron measurements.
+Based on this, we use {\gls*{LSW}} theory through the \textsc{spinw} program to simulate the quantum excitations of {\gls*{TFIM}} in longitudinal fields \cite{SPINW}.
+The Ising interactions and transverse field term are determined by fitting the zero-field spin excitation spectra, which are $J^{zz}_1$ = 0.54 meV, $J^{zz}_2$ = 0.026 meV, $h_y$ = 0.62 meV \cite{TMGO_Yao}.
+We show that the {\gls*{LSW}} theory can describe the observed quantum excitations throughout the phase diagram (Fig.~\ref{fig:disp}f-j).
+The field-dependent evolution of the magnetic Bragg peak, spin gap, overall spectra intensity and dispersions are reproduced reasonably well by the {\gls*{LSW}} theory (Supplementary material).We note that the simulated magnetic field is slightly smaller than the applied field (Fig.~\ref{fig:Hdep}d); this is probably due to the collective quantum effect that is not considered in the {\gls*{LSW}} calculations.
 More sophisticated calculation such as the renormalized spin wave theory that takes into account the quantum correction to ordered moments may further refine this analysis.
-A recent quantum Monte-Carlo calculations actually suggested a slightly larger exchange coupling constants than the {\gls{LSW}} theory calculations, but the ratio of $J_2/J_1$ remains nearly the same, which is not surprising and does not qualitatively change the magnetic structure and phase diagram based on semi-classical calculations \cite{TMGO_WLi,TMGO_CLiu}.
-When the external field is relatively large, quantum effects are largely suppressed and the {\gls{LSW}} calculation becomes more accurate.
-We can extract the effective $g$-factor of 13.79 from the high field fitting (Fig.~4c), which is close to the reported value determined by magnetization measurement \cite{TMGO_YLi1}.
+A recent {\gls*{QMC}} calculations actually suggested a slightly larger exchange coupling constants than the {\gls*{LSW}} theory calculations, but the ratio of $J_2/J_1$ remains nearly the same, which is not surprising and does not qualitatively change the magnetic structure and phase diagram based on semi-classical calculations \cite{TMGO_WLi,TMGO_CLiu}.
+When the external field is relatively large, collective quantum effects are largely suppressed and the {\gls*{LSW}} calculation becomes more accurate.
+We can extract the effective $g$-factor of 13.79 from the high field fitting (Fig.~\ref{fig:Hdep}d), which is close to the reported value determined by magnetization measurement \cite{TMGO_YLi1}.